 This WebGL app simulates how any origami crease pattern will fold.
 It may look a little different from what you typically think of as "origami" - rather than folding paper in a set of sequential steps, this simulation attempts to fold every crease simultaneously.
 It does this by iteratively solving for small displacements in the geometry of an initially flat sheet due to forces exerted by creases.
 It calculates the geometry of folded or partially folded origami using a dynamic, GPU-accelerated solver; the solver extends work from the papers Origami Folding: A Structural Engineering Approach and Freeform Variations of Origami.
 It also supports an immersive, interactive VR mode using WebVR.
-More information about the solver and the app is being compiled into a paper and will be posted here soon.
+More information about the solver and the app can be found in the accompanying paper.

 Live demo here, code on Github.